Learned to get ratings

 I just went with my hunches.

-On the upside, though, unlike my arrival in Saskatoon, I was pleased to discover that CKSO already sounded pretty good.
-I figured that all it needed was some fine-tuning and maybe a little sizzle to take it from being good to great.
+Unlike my arrival in Saskatoon, I was pleased to discover that CKSO sounded pretty good.
+Already in place were some great weapons like G. Michael Cranston (shown below) and Roger Klein, so I figured all it needed was some fine-tuning and maybe a little sizzle to take it from being good to being great.

-After being in Sudbury for about a week, my boss George Lund (pictured above) stopped by my office and asked if I had some time to meet the big guy.
-Surprised, I said, “I thought you were the big guy, George?”
-He just laughed and said that he only ran the radio division, but a guy called Ralph Connor ran the whole company.
+After being there for about a week, my boss George Lund (pictured above) stopped by my office and asked if I was ready to meet the big guy?
+Surprised, I said, “George, I thought you were the big guy?”
+He just laughed and said that he ran the radio division, but Ralph Connor ran the whole company.

 Arriving at Ralph’s outer office, we were told by his secretary that Mr. Connor was on the phone but would be with us shortly.

 While waiting, I couldn’t help but peek over her shoulder, and sure enough, there on the phone was the Van Morrison look-alike. (pictured below)When we enter Ralph’s office a short time later, he motions me to the only other chair in the room.
 As I sit down, Ralph says to George, “Mr. Lund, while you’re standing there, perhaps you can explain to me just what it is your new genius programmer is doing because whatever it is, I can’t hear it.”

 George claimed that I was busy putting a plan together while also familiarizing myself with the station’s policies.
 At that point, Ralph turns to me and says, “George, you don’t know me, but do you think that you could you find it in your heart to do me a small favor?”